harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 In each Stage, you define what you want to deploy using Services, where you want to deploy it using Environments, and how you want to deploy it using Execution steps.
 You can refer to the docs below and get familiar with some basics as well deployment tutorials.

-You can go through the following docs to get familar with the basics as well as deployment tutorials as well as sample CD pipeline for you to try out:
+You can go through the following docs to get familiar with the basics as well as deployment tutorials as well as sample CD pipeline for you to try out:

 - [CD Sample Pipeline](https://github.com/harness-community/cd-pipeline-sample)
 - [CD how to](https://docs.harness.io/category/pfzgb4tg05-howto-cd)